 1 Tell your audience what kind of support they’ll get after they buy.
 It could be free consulting, tech support, free servicing, etc. This may also answer some of their buying questions ahead of time.
 People don’t want to buy products without knowing you will be there to help if they have problems.

 2 Ask people at the end of your copy why they decided not to buy.
 This will give you new ideas on how to produce ad copy that’s more profitable.
 Have a web form or e-mail link in place so they can answer you.
 You may find out they don’t like your guarantee or graphics.
 It could be anything.

 5 Tell your potential customers that your ordering system is highly secure.
-Also reassure them that you take every effort to protect them.
+Also, reassure them that you make every effort to protect them.
 People want to feel they are safe online.
 They want to know that you care about their well-being.
 Tell them all about what you currently do for them to make them feel more secure.

 6 Carry business cards with you wherever you go.
 Have your web address printed on them.
 You can hand them out to anyone you meet.
 Just think of all the people you meet on a regular basis: grocery clerks, post office workers, bag boys, family members, friends, salesmen/women, etc.